Meadowlands Grand Prix: History

 The 1985 event saw better weather and better attendance, but still fell short of expectations.
 The organizers signed a 3-year contract to continue the race, but the circuit's parking lot nature, giving neither the park-like setting of a natural terrain road course nor the atmosphere of a downtown street race, began to draw criticism from drivers and journalists.
 In 1988, officials changed the layout to a 1.217 mi semi-oval layout surrounding Brendan Byrne Arena in an attempt to improve competition and sight lines for spectators, and the race attracted a record 45,025.
 In addition, new race sponsor Marlboro offered a $1 million bonus for any driver who could win at the Meadowlands, Michigan, and the Marlboro Challenge in Miami in the same season; no driver would ever win the bonus.

 Despite the new layout and increasing purses, attendance dipped and the race failed to turn a profit.
-The promoters considered moving the event to Washington, D. C., Miami, or Englishtown, New Jersey.
+The promoters considered moving the event to Washington, D. C., Miami, or a permanent circuit that would be built using the drag strip, return roads, and pit sections of Old Bridge Township Raceway Park in Englishtown, New Jersey, 70 kilometers away from East Rutherford.
 The race was eventually scheduled for 1992 on a circuit in Manhattan on the roads surrounding the World Trade Center and West Street.
 The race was postponed until 1993 then cancelled due to cost and conflicts between sponsor Marlboro and Mayor David Dinkins' anti-tobacco advertising policies.